-- a.
+- 1.1 ELSA International shall: - a.
 Produce and make available to National Groups tools necessary for Financial Management, annually revise them, and, if necessary, update them; - b.
 Prepare and present the budget of ELSA to the International Council at each International Council Meeting; - c.
 Report the Interim and Final Accounts to the International Council respectively at each International Council Meeting; - d.
 Follow the approved Financial Strategy of ELSA.